 Julie was born and raised in Cleveland, Ohio.
 She holds a BA from The College of Wooster, a Master of Divinity from McCormick Theological Seminary, and a Master of Nonprofit Administration with a Certificate in Fundraising Management from North Park University.
 In past calls, Julie has served an interfaith nonprofit in Chicago which serves homeless youth and adults and ELCA outdoor ministry sites in Texas and Northern Michigan.
-Julie and her husband, Adam, have two sons, Isaac and Jude, and enjoy traveling and adventures as a family.
+She has served as Moderator of the Presbytery of Detroit Julie and her husband, Adam, have two sons, Isaac and Jude, and enjoy traveling and adventures as a family.
 Julie is passionate about creative worship and developing partnerships that bring good news in our broken and beautiful world.

 June comes to us after serving 3 years as Music Director at Erin Church and 4 years as Associate Director of Music at Lake Shore Presbyterian Church.
 June retired from the East China Schools (St. Clair, MI) in 2010 after working as a music teacher (1 st through 12 th grade) for 21 years.
 June has a Bachelor of Music degree from Wayne State University in Church Music/Organ Performance and Music Education, and a Master’s of Music degree from Oakland University in Voice Performance.